 The Malayan tiger is the least known and most critically endangered of all tiger subspecies, and they are nearing extinction.
-Only 200 wild tigers remain and they are exceedingly threatened by poaching and habitat loss.
+Fewer than 150 wild tigers remain and they are exceedingly threatened by poaching and habitat loss.
 This project will create sustainable livelihoods as well as empower indigenous peoples to become forest custodians through surveillance patrols, and by restoring vital ecosystems in the only enduring wildlife corridor connecting 2.5 million hectares of rainforests.

 For nature conservation to be sustainable, building local stewardship is essential.
 This project will empower 50 men and women to conduct forest patrols and nurture seedlings for replanting to restore vital habitat.
 In total, it will engage more than 90% of the households in indigenous villages within a critical wildlife corridor.
 Wildlife protection and habitat enrichment is vital within this mega-biodiverse landscape which is threatened by habitat loss, illegal encroachment and poaching.